ibm-cloud-docs/power-iaas/vpn-connections.md

 ![VPC VPN in PER architecture diagram](./images/vpc_vpn_per.svg "Configuring VPC VPN in a PER workspace"){: caption="Figure 1.
 Configuring VPC VPN in a PER workspace" caption-side="bottom"}

-1. Define the client-managed<!--Q2 client-managed to be confirmed by Joe--> subnet in the address prefix for the VPC.
+1. Define the client-managed subnet in the address prefix for the VPC.
 2. Define a routing table with Transit Gateway and VPN gateway.

 ### Configuring VPC VPN in a non-PER workspace